AymanDeepMind/Video-Downloader/README.md

 1. **Paste URL**: Copy the video URL and click "Paste"
 2. **Edit Title** (Optional): Click "Edit title" to customize the filename
 3. **Select Download Type**: Choose between Video+Audio, Video Only, or Audio Only
+4. **Calibrate** (Recommended): Click "Calibrate" to determine the optimal download settings for your internet connection
-4. **Fetch Formats**: Click "Fetch Formats" to retrieve available quality options
+5. **Fetch Formats**: Click "Fetch Formats" to retrieve available quality options
-5. **Select Format**: Choose your preferred quality/resolution
+6. **Select Format**: Choose your preferred quality/resolution
-6. **Choose Download Location**: Select a folder to save the download
+7. **Choose Download Location**: Select a folder to save the download
-7. **Download**: Click "Download" to start the download process
+8. **Download**: Click "Download" to start the download process

+## Speed Optimization through Calibration

+The application features a smart calibration system that significantly improves download speeds:

+- **What it does**: Tests your internet connection with different parallel download settings
+- **How it works**: Downloads small test segments using various concurrent fragment counts
+- **Benefits**: Can improve download speeds by 2-5x on good connections
+- **Persistence**: Your optimal settings are saved between sessions
+- **When to use**: Run calibration:
+  - When first using the application
+  - After significant changes to your internet connection
+  - If you notice slower than expected download speeds

+The calibration process automatically determines how many simultaneous download fragments your connection can efficiently handle, optimizing both speed and stability.

 ## Dependencies